mkaz/tasks/readme.md

 - Option 3: Create `$HOME/.task.conf`

 The config file uses TOML format and requires TaskDir set

 Example:

 	TaskDir='/home/username/Documents/tasks'

 ### Contributions and License

 Task is open source and free to use, modify, and distribute.
 It is licensed under the <a rel="license" href="https://opensource.org/licenses/MIT">MIT License</a>.

-I welcome any contributions.
-Please feel free to open an issue to report a bug, or submit a feature request.
-Pull requests are also welcome.
+All contributions are welcome.
+Use Github issues to report a bug, or submit a feature request.

 An [mkaz](https://mkaz.blog/) contrivance.